My Teenage Daughter

 My Teenage Daughter (also known as Teenage Bad Girl) is a 1956 British drama film directed by Herbert Wilcox and starring Anna Neagle, Sylvia Syms and Norman Wooland.
 It was written by Felicity Douglas and concerns a mother who tries to deal with her teenage daughter's descent into delinquency.
 It was intended as a British response to Rebel Without a Cause (1955).
 It was the last commercially successful film made by Wilcox.

 Synopsis

 Valerie Carr is a widowed magazine editor who lives in London and has two teenage daughters, Jan and Poppet.
 Jan falls for the wealthy Tony Ward Black, who takes her dancing and for drives in his Bentley.
-Valeria gets a job editing a magazine for teenagers.
+Valerie gets a job editing a magazine for teenagers.